sreejithbnaick/flutter-hackernews/README.md

 7. ~~Bookmark other webpages.~~ Can bookmark other web pages too.
 8. ~~Open webpage from QR code~~.
 Can open webpage from Flutter HackerNews website or any QR code to web url.
 9. Bookmark from QR code.
+10. Dark Theme support.
-9. Error State Handling: Refresh Page, Refresh Item, Retry, Offline support.
+11. Error State Handling: Refresh Page, Refresh Item, Retry, Offline support.